vvolfster/shrimpVueComponents/src/bigTools/firebaseAdminPanel/docs.md

 ## firebaseAdminPanel (Vue Component)
 This is a powerful tool that allows for great control over a firebase database and is continually being improved.

-**Caveats at the moment**
-- Only supports emailAndPassword authentication.
-- Does not support database read rules other than "true" at the moment.

 #### Usage
 ``` html
 <template>